-Many disciplinary societies are beginning to partner with AAAS, providing input for the development of Departmental certification.
-Inclusion of disciplinary societies now is crucial to ensure that institutional certification is an effective umbrella for aligned departmental and school action.
+Many disciplinary societies are beginning to partner with AAAS, providing input for the development of Departmental awards.
+Inclusion of disciplinary societies now is crucial to ensure that institutional awards are an effective umbrella for aligned departmental and school action.

-SEA Change Departmental Awards will not launch until well after the institutional pilot is finished and some institutions have earned their Bronze Award.
-However, some departments are ready for self-assessment!
+SEA Change Departmental Awards will not launch until well after the institutional pilot is finished and we anticipate that they will be administered by disciplinary society coalitions (details TBD).
+Some departments are ready for self-assessment before their institutions!
+For those cases, we encourage them to consider joining a Departmental Award pilot.
 Collaborative networks of professional societies for each STEM discipline are working together to identify particular issues for their fields, develop criteria and guidelines for self-assessment, and the resulting set of best practices will inform the SEA Change Departmental Award structure and standards.

 SEA Change Advisory Board

 In the 1980s, Paula Rayman, PhD, launched "Pathways for Women in the Sciences" funded by the Alfred P. Sloan Foundation.
 She is the Co-Founder of CURIES which published The Equity Equation (published by Jossey-Bass) and was a member of the BEST Advisory Board chaired by Dr. Shirley Jackson which published Lost Talent: The Challenge for Diversity in STEM Fields.
 She has been the Principal Investigator on many NSF grants focused on the necessity for transformative change in the US STEM workforce and co-created the original partnership between the Equality Challenge Unit and SEA Change at AAAS.
 She is currently a Senior Scholar at AAAS and an emeritus professor.